percona/pmm-doc/docs/dbaas/setting-up.md

 ## Start PMM server and activate DBaaS

-These are some key points worth noting:
+These are some of the key points worth noting:

 !!! note alert alert-primary "Important"
     - Minikube requires 9 vCPUs for a fully-functional 3-node XtraDB cluster composed of 3x HAProxy, 3x PXC, and 6x PMM Client containers (1 vCPU each for HAProxy and PXC, and 0.5 vCPU for PMM-client containers).